yizeyi18/ScalES/doc/refactor2020.rst

 - [x] Allow Hamiltonian to set the XC functional, instead of setting it in esdf

-- [ ] Move the density and wavefunction extrapolation part into iondynamics
+- [ ] Cleanup the iondynamics (detailed in pwdft.cpp).
+Need discussion

 - [ ] Either make all string values of keywords to be lower case, or make string comparison case insensitive